Prism was not worried about Ember, not in the least.

 "How are you doing this?!" she demanded.

-"If you cannot deduce something so basic," Prism replied, "then that is your limit."
+"If you cannot deduce something this basic," Prism replied, "then that is simply your limit."

 It was a demonstration of absolute control.

-Even knowing the method, Ember realized she could not counter it.
+Even knowing the method, Ember realized that she couldn't or rather, didn't have a way counter it.

 Prism was finished playing.